If you’ve followed me for any length of time, you know that I’ve regularly used the term poorganic.

 A long time ago, I started on this healthy eating journey and before long, I burned out in a big way.
 In fact, I burned out in such a big way that I just quit.
 I gave up eating clean and eating well, and I went back to the Standard American Diet.
 I was overwhelmed and I couldn’t handle anything else on my plate.
 Do y’all ever feel like you are in the kitchen literally all day long?
 That’s how I felt, and I couldn’t do it anymore.
 I just puttered out.

-But as we’ve delved into this world of essential oils, Barry and I have learned about other things too.
 For a couple of years, when I was overwhelmed, I would have said I don’t care if it’s not good for me.
 How do I possibly avoid all the things that I hear are bad for me?
 I can’t make all these food decisions.
 I can’t handle being in the kitchen all day and making drastic changes to our eating habits.
 I’m just trying to get thru the day and feed the people.

 But now, that has changed.